cgps-discovery/amrfinder-review/README.md

 ## TO ADDRESS:

-- It doesnt work when the tex id is Escherichia.
+- It doesnt work when the tax id is Escherichia.
 - When a tax_id is given
 - Improve documentation.